 \subsubsection{\textbf{Path Planner}}

 In our framework, the global path planning process begins by generating an optimal trajectory for the robot to navigate from its initial position to the goal.
-This path is computed using the hybrid A* algorithm \cite{dolgov2010path}, which produces a sequence of states \(\mathcal{P}_{\text{path}} = [\mathbf{p}_0, \mathbf{p}_1, \dots, \mathbf{p}_n]\), where each state \(\mathbf{p}_i=\{x_i, y_i, z_i\}\) represents the position in the workspace.
+This path is computed using the hybrid A* algorithm, which produces a sequence of states \(\mathcal{P}_{\text{path}} = [\mathbf{p}_0, \mathbf{p}_1, \dots, \mathbf{p}_n]\), where each state \(\mathbf{p}_i=\{x_i, y_i, z_i\}\) represents the position in the workspace.
+At each planning step, if the planned path overlaps with a movable obstacle, we add an extra cost $c_{t}$ based on the average time required to push the obstacle.
+This encourages the planner to find a time-efficient path.
 Then, the coarse path is refined within feasible regions to enhance navigability and continuity while ensuring smooth transitions, which is achieved by solving a quadratic programming problem: